-4.3.6 Flow Window Option
+3.3.6 Flow Window Option

-This option is used for the purpose of flow control (see Section 5.5).
+This option is used for the purpose of flow control (see Section 4.5).
 In each controlplane CIRI message sent by the Airborne Radio endpoint, there is one Flow Window option for each configured flow.

-A Flow Window option without the Flow Window field signals a request for Flow Sequence and does not establish an actual flow window.
+A Flow Window option without the Flow Window field signals a request for Flow Sequence and invalidates any previously issued flow window (see Section 4.5.1).

-When a Flow Window option contains the Flow Window field, then it establishes a "flow window."
-The flow window is expressed as the highest sequence number that can be transmitted by the Airborne IPS System in the given flow based on previously received Flow Sequence option.
+When a Flow Window option contains the Flow Window field, then it establishes a flow window.
+The Flow Window field value is the highest Flow Sequence number that can be transmitted by the Airborne IPS System in the given flow based on previously received Flow Sequence option.